p-lleonart/website-from-scratch/src/modules/database/README.md

 # database

-This module permits you to interact with a SQLite database, to handle your migrations and your models.
+This module permits you to interact with a database, to handle your migrations and your models.

+For now on, only the SQLite database provider is implemented, but you can implement other providers on your own using the API (more info at the bottom of this file).

+It uses [Knex](https://knexjs.org/) under the hood, but maybe I'll create a homemade SQL query builder (one day).

 Please note that foreign keys aren't planned to be implemented.
 If you want to link two tables create a field in the first one that contains the second table primary key.